 This is the result of our first night a few weeks ago, if I get this right after 2 weeks, I’ll be chuffed.
 Forgive me MCC Sensi.

-Anyway this is the first thing that I’ve ever properly cooked and the first night of the Mens Cookery Club, so with the help of MCC Sensi and commy chef Liam we made a wicked Thai Green Curry.
+Anyway this is the first thing that I’ve ever properly cooked and the first night of the Mens Cookery Club, so with the help of MCC Sensi and commy chef Liam we made a gaming wicked Thai Green Curry.

 Continue reading “Thai Green Curry”